2018-19 Course Catalog

 ECON 331 – Economics of Risk and Uncertainty

 Models of decision making under uncertainty.
-Use of these models to understand economic phenomena such as investment in financial assets, insurance, contracting, and auctions.
-Prerequisites: 281, 310-1, 310-2, Math 300 or equivalent.
+Use of these models to understand economic phenomena such as investments in financial assets, insurance, contracting, and auctions.
+Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2, Math 300-0 or equivalent.

 ECON 335 – Political Economics

-Social choice theory.
-Voting theory.
-The analysis of political motivations and policy outcomes.
+The analysis of political motivations and policy outcomes using economic models of social choice theory and voting theory.
 Application of formal theory to contemporary and historical public policy decisions.
-Prerequisites: 281, 310-1, 310-2.
+Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2.

 ECON 336 – Analytic Methods for Public Policy Analysis

 Study of methodological problems in public policy analysis and an examination of how economists perform policy analysis in practice.
 Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2.

 ECON 337 – Economics of State and Local Governments

 Economic functions and financing of state and local governments in theory and practice, costs and demands for local public services, and the role of government finance in urban and regional growth.
 Prerequisites: ECON 281-0, ECON 310-1, ECON 310-2.